Dread it. Run from it. Brexit is coming.

 Plus, they can also help those all-important wages go for further for longer – especially handy over the long festive break.

-Just think about it for a second: if you were in the market for a new job, where annual wages will be broadly similar, but one employer can help you save money on your day-to-day spending, offer exclusive employee discounts at supermarkets and high-street retailers, or even give you access to employee loans and private healthcare, doesn’t that choice become that little bit more attractive?
+Just think about it for a second: if you were in the market for a new job, where annual wages will be broadly similar, but one employer can help you save money on your day-to-day spending, offer exclusive employee discounts at supermarkets and high-street retailers, or even give you access to employee loans, doesn’t that choice become that little bit more attractive?

 With Christmas one of the most expensive times of the year for everyone, employers who help their employees stay on sound financial footing over the festive season will reap the rewards.